The Axilla Region

 The contents of the axilla region include muscles, nerves, vessels, and lymphatics:

-• Axillary artery (and branches) – the main artery supplying the upper limb.
+• Axillary artery – the main artery supplying the upper limb.
 It is commonly referred as having three parts; one medial to the pectoralis minor, one posterior to pectoralis minor, and one lateral to pectoralis minor.
-The medial and posterior parts travel in the axilla.

-• Brachial plexus (and branches) – a collection of spinal nerves that form the peripheral nerves of the upper limb.
+• Brachial plexus – a network of spinal nerves (C5–T1) that gives rise to the peripheral nerves supplying the upper limb.

-• Axillary lymph nodes – they filter lymphatic fluid that has drained from the upper limb and pectoral region.
-Axillary lymph node enlargement is a non-specific indicator of breast cancer.
+• Axillary lymph nodes – a group of lymph nodes that filter lymph drained from the upper limb, breast, and pectoral region.

 Passageways Exiting the Axilla